City of Langley

 Recycle BC will replace each container once per household, free of charge.
 Should your household request multiple replacement containers, you will be asked to pay for the second and subsequent replacements.
 To request new containers, please contact Emterra Environmental at firstname.lastname@example.org or 604-599-8651

-No. Under the BC Recycling Regulation, businesses that supply packaging and printed paper to BC residents are responsible for managing recycling programs.
+No. Under the BC Recycling Regulation, businesses that supply packaging and paper to BC residents are responsible for managing recycling programs.
 Recycle BC uses fees paid by businesses to pay for curbside recycling in the City of Langley.

-No. After January 1, 2015, the City of Langley no longer provides curbside collection of residential packaging and printed paper.
-Recycle BC delivers these services on behalf of the businesses that supply packaging and printed paper to residents.
+No. After January 1, 2015, the City of Langley no longer provides curbside collection of residential packaging and paper.
+Recycle BC delivers these services on behalf of the businesses that supply packaging and paper to residents.

 No, the City of Langley continues to be responsible for your garbage and Green Can collection.